• Skip to primary navigation

 20. Sai Yok National Park

-Rounding out this fantastic collection of parks we have Sai Yok National Park in Kanchanaburi Province.
-Found among the forests of Kanchanaburi Province, this national park is often overlooked for the province’s better-known Erawan National Park.
+Sai Yok National Park in Kanchanaburi Province, situated among the forests of Kanchanaburi Province, is often overlooked for the province’s better-known Erawan National Park.
 But with waterfalls, caves, and walking trails to explore, all without the crowds of Erawan, Sai Yok offers a more peaceful experience.
-On the darker side of things, the park is also home to remnants of the Death Railway, built by forced labor under control of the Empire of Japan during WWII.
+On a darker note, the park is also home to remnants of the Death Railway, built by forced labor under control of the Empire of Japan during World War II.

 Share